 Pros

-Plenty of outdoor recreation.
-The rest of the state has abundant natural beauty, with mountains, lakes, forests, farms, and rivers covering most of the landscape.
-You won’t have to travel far for weekend gettaways, with destinations like Niagara Falls, the Adirondacks Region, and Long Island.
+Plenty of outdoor recreation – The rest of the state has abundant natural beauty, with mountains, lakes, forests, farms, and rivers covering most of the landscape.
+You won’t have to travel far for weekend getaways, with destinations like Niagara Falls, the Adirondacks Region, and Long Island.

-Taxes, weather, and transportation.
-Other pros of living here include retirement-friendly taxes, four distinct seasons, and outstanding public transportation.
-There are over 150 public airports, with international hubs in New York City, Albany, Buffalo, Rochester, Niagara Falls, and Syracuse.
+Weather and transportation – Other pros of living here include four distinct seasons and outstanding public transportation.
+Also, there are over 150 public airports, with international hubs in New York City, Albany, Buffalo, Rochester, Niagara Falls, and Syracuse.

 Cons